eScholarship/journal-transporter-ojs-plugin/README.md

 Contexts allow us to use the same mapping configuation for lists of items and singular display of the same items.
 See

+## License

+This software is licensed with the 3-clause BSD license.